Trachoma

 - Is anyone else in your household having similar symptoms?

-- Have you been treating your symptoms with any medications or drops?
+- Have you been treating your symptoms with any medicines or eye drops?

 What you can do in the meantime

-While you are waiting for your appointment, practice good hygiene to reduce the possibility of spreading your condition by taking these steps:
+While waiting for your appointment, practice good hygiene to reduce the possibility of spreading your condition.
+Follow these steps:

 - Don't touch your eyes without first washing your hands.